dora-metrics/pelorus/README.md

 By default, this tool will pull in data from the cluster in which it is running.
 The tool also supports collecting data across mulitple OpenShift clusters.
 In order to do this, we need to point the Pelorus instance at these other clusters.

-To do this, creat a new variables file , `extra_prometheus_hosts.yaml`.
+To do this, create a new variables file , `extra_prometheus_hosts.yaml`.
 It is a yaml file with an array of entries with the following parameters:

 * id - a description of the prometheus host (this will be used as a label to select metrics in the federated instance).
 * hostname - the fully qualified domain name or ip address of the host with the extra prometheus instance